 “Mexico meets south London: a funky, friendly bolthole with great rates”

-- Bright Mex-chic design, with stained glass artistry
+- We loved the bright Mex-chic design, with stained glass artistry

 - An easy walk from Denmark Hill station, with fast trains into Victoria and Blackfriars for the South Bank

 - Set in a busy urban neighbourhood that may seem overwhelming at first

 - Rooms aren't big but they're loaded with colour and charm

 - No meals other than breakfast, but you're well located for dining out

 - Surprisingly quiet thanks to triple glazing but bring earplugs if low-key noise bothers you